nwesterhausen/df-guide/industry-plants.md

 Only small plants can be grown in farm plots (no trees), and what seeds you get from above-ground plants need to be grown in similar light conditions.
 The subterranean plants are usually all available as seeds at embark.
 They can be grown at underground dark farms without an issue.
 You can grow aboveground crops underground as long as there is an acceptable light level for the plants to grow.

 ### Subterranean Plants
+The safest plants to grow are subterranean because you are not exposed to surface elements like rain or snow and you can secure the farms so that invaders or unwanted guests aren't going to be an issue for your food production.

 #### Pig Tail
 - grows in summer and autumn from "pig tail seeds"
 - can be brewed into "dwarven ale" at a still